-Exception: In any summary or position paper, you should cite the papers being addressed (i.e., the papers directly referenced in the topic prompt I assigned) only when you directly quote them.
-There is no need to cite them when putting their ideas into your own words; given the nature of these types of assignments, such citations are already assumed.
+Exception: In any summary, position paper, or essay you need only cite the class material being addressed (i.e., the class material explicitly referenced in an assignment's topic) when you directly quote from it.
+Otherwise, there is no need to cite it when you are putting its ideas into your own words; given the nature of these types of assignments, such citations are already assumed.
 However, you must still cite any additional material-regardless of whether it is an assigned course reading or not, and regardless of whether you are directly quoting, paraphrasing, or otherwise adapting another person's ideas.